isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-04-27-post-Deloitte SIM Global Education and University of Stirling Support Athletes’ Meaningful and Holistic.md

 Local athletes will be able to train and compete and at the same time pursue their degree aspirations by taking advantage of the flexible and modular nature of the Stirling programme offered locally through SIM Global Education.”

-More information on the course can be found on the SIM Global Education website at www.simge.edu.sg.
-Athletes who are keen to find out more about the scholarship can write in to Ms Eunice Tan at Eunice\_tan@nysi.org.sg or Ms Denise Lian – deniselian@sim.edu.sg.
+More information on the course can be found on the SIM Global Education website at [www.simge.edu.sg](www.simge.edu.sg).
+Athletes who are keen to find out more about the scholarship can write in to Ms Eunice Tan at [eunicetan@nysi.org.sg](eunicetan@nysi.org.sg) or Ms Denise Lian at [deniselian@sim.edu.sg](deniselian@sim.edu.sg).